nicoschuele/pad_utils/README.md

 PadUtils is a simple gem containing common utilities and shortcuts.
 It is used in the [Padstone](http://padstone.io) app builder but can be embedded in any other Ruby project.

-It provides methods to work with text, JSON, hashes, time, to build cli menus and more.
+It provides methods to work with text, JSON, RSA, hashes, time, to build cli menus and more.

 ## Installation